Mattoru Seetha

 Mattoru Seetha is a 1975 Indian Malayalam-language film, directed by P. Bhaskaran, starring Kamal Haasan, Roja Ramani (credited as Shobana), Sheela, Adoor Bhasi, Bahadoor, Sukumari, Jose Prakash, Prema Menon, M. G. Soman and Vincent.
 It is a remake of the 1974 Telugu film O Seeta Katha.

 Plot

 Seetha, a teenage girl, lives with her mother and elder sister, who runs the house with her harikatha performances.
-Seetha falls in love with Chandran, but Gopi has an eye on her and hires goons to bash Chandran, who dies on the spot.
+Seetha falls in love with Chandran, but Gopi has an eye on her and hires goons to bash Chandran, who dies in the beating.
 Seeta marries Menon, father of Gopi, and makes Gopi realize his mistakes.

 Production

 Mattoru Seetha film was directed by P. Bhaskaran.
 It is a remake of the 1973 Telugu film O Seetha Katha, directed by K. Vishwanath.

 Kamal Haasan played the anti-hero role in the Malayalam version, which was later played by Rajinikanth in the Tamil version.

 The final length of the film's prints were 4345.29 m long.